-In the Mark: This provision modifies the bracket schedule, setting the brackets at: 10%, 12%, 22.5%, 25%, 32.5%, 35%, and 38.5%.
+In the Mark: This provision modifies the bracket schedule, setting the brackets at: 10 percent, 12 percent, 22.5 percent, 25 percent, 32.5 percent, 35 percent, and 38.5 percent.
 The income brackets to which these tax rates apply, according to filing status, are summarized below.